-AKC Canine Health Foundation Marks Pet Cancer Awareness Month with Free Online Resources
+AKC Canine Health Foundation Marks Pet Cancer Awareness Month with Research Outcomes and Educational Outreach

-The AKC Canine Health Foundation (CHF), a nonprofit organization whose mission is to prevent, treat, and cure diseases in all dogs, marks Pet Cancer Awareness Month by providing free educational resources and research updates on canine cancer to dog lovers throughout the world.
+The AKC Canine Health Foundation (CHF), a nonprofit organization whose mission is to prevent, treat and cure diseases in all dogs, marks Pet Cancer Awareness Month by providing information on research outcomes and educational resources on canine cancer to dog lovers during the month of May.

 Dog owners and dog lovers can directly impact the future of canine cancer research by making a donation to CHF.
-New or lapsed donors who have not given to CHF since December 31, 2013 will have their contributions matched dollar for dollar by the American Kennel Club (up to $500,000).
+New or lapsed donors who have not given to CHF since December 31, 2014 will have their contributions matched dollar for dollar in 2017 by the American Kennel Club (up to $500,000).

 Visit www.akcchf.org/caninecancer to access free resources and to learn more about canine cancer.

 Participate in canine health research by providing samples or by enrolling in a clinical trial.
 Samples are needed from healthy dogs and dogs affected by specific diseases.